Israel · duration itinerary

 Insider tips

-- ◆Learn a few basic Hebrew phrases; while English is widely spoken, it's always appreciated.
+- ◆Learn a few basic Hebrew phrases; while English is widely spoken, locals appreciate the effort.

 Packing highlights